ranjithayandrapati/My_Portfolio_3D_Gen_AI_Dev/README.md

 npm run preview
 ```

-## Assets & Credits
-Models and assets used in the project can be found here: https://drive.google.com/drive/folders/1KVU8iaH0E_JFtShNiR3BgCSA3pawXY4Z

 ## Contact
 Adapt this portfolio with your own projects, socials, and branding.
 If you have feedback or want to collaborate, feel free to reach out after forking your copy.